Donald Stott: Talks with German officials

+However, one of Stott's Greek contacts denounced him to the SOE headquarters in Cairo, charging that he was engaged in treasonous talks.
+Stott's talks with the Germans had a disastrous impact on Britain's relations with EAM, who believed that he was acting under orders from London.
+On 8 November, the SOE headquarters in Cairo sent Stott a message stating under no conditions were SOE agents to negotiate with the Germans, ordering him to break off his talks immediately.
+Stott was later denounced as "rogue agent" acting without orders, and his superior, Brigadier Keble, was fired.
 The Germans allowed Stott to leave Athens for Cairo in late November 1943 with a message from Loos indicating a desire to explore the possibility of peace in Greece but this was promptly dismissed.
 Following a debriefing held in Cairo, Stott was awarded a bar to his DSO as a result of the useful intelligence he collected during the negotiations.
-Sir Reginald Leeper, an Australian who served as the British ambassador to the Greek government-in-exile and whose relations with the SOE had long been very difficult, demanded that Stott be banned from Greece permanently.
+Sir Reginald Leeper, the British ambassador to the Greek government-in-exile whose relations with the SOE were very difficult, demanded that Stott be banned from Greece permanently.